phpMussel/phpMussel/_docs/readme.ES.INCOMPLETE.txt

  = SIGNATURE BREAKDOWN =
    The following is a breakdown of the types of signatures used by phpMussel:
    - "MD5 Signatures" (md5_*).
-Checked against the MD5 hash of the contents
+Checked against the MD5 hash of the contents and
-      and the filesize of every non-whitelisted file targeted for scanning.
+     the filesize of every non-whitelisted file targeted for scanning.
    - "General Signatures" (general_*).
+Checked against the contents of every non-whitelisted file targeted for scanning.
+   - "Normalised ASCII Signatures" (ascii_*).
 Checked against the contents of every non-whitelisted file targeted for scanning.
    - "General Commands" (hex_general_commands.csv).
 Checked against the contents of every non-whitelisted file targeted for scanning.
    - "Portable Executable Sectional Signatures" (pe_*).
 Checked against the